philipn7/ts-sort/README.md

 ```
 Once the object passes the type guard, TypeScript allows you to use those methods.
 Use 'typeof' for primitives: number, string, bool.

 This is ***bad*** code though.
-Would need new implementation of the algo for each new type in this single class.
+Would need to add a new implementation of the algo for each new type in this single class.

 ## Solution
+## Interfaces
 Abstract the specific data handling away into it's own separate class.
 The Sorter class is generic.
-Each type will have it's own separate class with its own way of handling compare and swap.
+Each 'Sortable' type will have it's own separate class with its own way of handling compare and swap.

 ```
 interface Sortable {